-User research glossary
+User research and UX glossary

 This glossary aims to present specific words, terms and laws about user research and user experience design.
 The user research and UX design glossary is not exhaustive and is constantly updated by Ferpection's team.
 Don’t hesitate to write to us at firstname.lastname@example.org if you want to submit a suggestion.